seasketch/geoprocessing/website/docs/api/geoprocessing/functions/clip.md

 clipped Feature of Polygon or MultiPolygon

-## Deprecated
+## Todo

-- use turf modules instead, now with support for operating against an array of features
+- migrate to use turf modules instead, now that added support for operating against an array of features